ckadluba/GrpcDemos/README.md

 ## MinimalHello

 The simplest possible client and server gRPC sample app consisting of only two projects.
+It demonstrates also Microsoft Grpc.Net client- and server side logging.

+## MinimalGoogleGrpc

+Like MinimalHello but client and server based on Google's Grpc.Core library.
-For demo purposes, it uses insecure transport over HTTP/2 without TLS.
-Demonstrates also Microsoft Grpc.Net and Google Grpc.Core logging.
+For demo purposes, it uses insecure transport over HTTP/2 without TLS and demonstrates also Google Grpc.Core client- and server side logging.

 ## SimpleCalc

 A simple calculator service with a client using synchronous gRPC calls with ASP .Net Core 3.0.

 Execute SimpleCalc.ServiceHost and SimpleCalc.Client.

+## LifeTime (to do)

+Two services called from one client.
+One is configured to create the service class for each request (default) and the other has one single service class instance for all requests.

 ## AsyncEcho